Minimal targets for dilaton direct detection: Cosmological Relic Abundance

 \subsection{Experimentally accessible couplings}

 In the present-day, five canonical couplings of the scalar to the SM, introduced in \cite{Damour:2010rp} and reviewed in \cref{eq:laboratory_couplings}, are experimentally accessible in the context of fifth force experiments with macroscopic source and test masses.
 These couplings are therefore measured today at the low energies characteristic of the experimental atomic and molecular systems.
 Constraints on the low-energy couplings are often presented under the assumption that only one of the couplings is nonzero at the time \cite{Hees:2018fpg,Antypas:2022asj}.
-In keeping with this convention, we imagine that one of $\{d^{(1)}_e,d^{(1)}_{\LQCD},d^{(1)}_{m_e}\}$ is non-zero at present-day laboratory energies, and consider the implied cosmological production of $\phi$ by integrating \cref{eq:integrals}, under different assumptions for $T_\text{RH}.$ While $\{d^{(1)}_{m_u}, d^{(1)}_{m_d}\}$ are also experimentally accessible, we do not treat the couplings to light quark masses because properly accounting for them requires calculating the dependence of the strong gauge coupling on the light quark masses down to $\bar\mu\sim\LQCD$.
+In keeping with this convention, we imagine that one of $\{d^{(1)}_e,d^{(1)}_{\LQCD},d^{(1)}_{m_e}\}$ is non-zero at present-day laboratory energies, and consider the implied cosmological production of $\phi$ by integrating \cref{eq:integrals}, under different assumptions for the value of $T_\text{RH}$, as well as the additional assumption that the scalar EFT remains valid up to that scale.
+While $\{d^{(1)}_{m_u}, d^{(1)}_{m_d}\}$ are also experimentally accessible, we do not treat the couplings to light quark masses because properly accounting for them requires calculating the dependence of the strong gauge coupling on the light quark masses down to $\bar\mu\sim\LQCD$.
 The low-energy couplings relevant for experiments today are related to their values at higher energies relevant to cosmological production through \cref{eqn:photon-coupling-running,eqn:dg3,eqn:fermion-mass}.
 For each of $\{d^{(1)}_e,d^{(1)}_{\LQCD},d^{(1)}_{m_e}\}$, we display (\cref{fig:alpha_e,fig:L_QCD,fig:m_e-Higgs-mass,fig:m_e-Yukawa}) the values of the coupling for which the amount of $\phi$ produced accounts for the totality of the measured cosmological dark matter under different assumptions for $T_\text{RH}$.
 At fixed $T_\text{RH}$, scalar DM is overproduced with the given assumptions in models living in the parameter space \emph{above} the colored contour (although the limits of our analysis at large couplings are discussed in \cref{sec:cosmological_constraints}).